ryan4yin/thiscute.world/content/posts/2024/Q1/my-experience-of-nixos/index.en.md

 [![](./nixpkgs-contributors.webp)](https://github.com/NixOS/nixpkgs/graphs/contributors)

 The graph shows that the activity of the Nixpkgs project has been continuously increasing since 2021.
 Among the Top 6 contributors, three began contributing code in large quantities after 2021.
-If you look at GitHub, you'll see that five out of the Top 10 contributors joined the community after 2021, including seasoned Chinese community members @NickCao and @figdoda.
+If you look at GitHub, you'll see that five out of the Top 10 contributors joined the community after 2021, including seasoned NixOS-CN members @NickCao and @figsoda.

 Now let's look at the commit history of the Nix package manager, which is the underlying technology of NixOS:

 [![](./nix-contributors.webp)](https://github.com/NixOS/nixpkgs/graphs/contributors)

-The graph shows a significant increase in activity in the Nix project in 2020, with all six top contributors beginning to contribute code in large quantities after 2020.
+The graph shows a significant increase in activity in the Nix project in 2020, five of the top 6 contributors beginning to contribute code in large quantities after 2020.

-Next, let's look at the search heat for the keyword "NixOS" on Google Trends:
+Next, let's look at the Google Trends for the keyword "NixOS":

 [![](./nixos-google-trends.webp)](https://trends.google.com/trends/explore?cat=5&date=2014-01-23%202024-02-23&q=NixOS)

-This graph shows several obvious upticks in the search heat for NixOS:
+This graph shows several obvious upticks in the search trending for NixOS:

 1. In December 2021
    - This is likely due to the release of Nix 2.4 in November 2021, which brought experimental Flakes features and a new CLI.
 Flakes greatly improved the reproducibility of NixOS, and the new CLI was more intuitive for users.